DerfJagged/Lightshow/README.md

 ## Usage

 Hold the Left Stick in the direction of the LED you'd like to modify and press a button to change the color to green, yellow, red, or off.

 Press Start to toggle the center LED on or off.

+If all ROL LEDs are set to off, the system will turn Player 1's LED to green.
+This is a feature of the system, and cannot be overridden by the app.

 ![](./Lightshow_Demo.gif)